Heads up, our devs are blazing ahead—docs are catching up, so some features might not be fully documented yet.

 Price

-A typical iPad is relatively expensive, however they are extremely robust, and also has a very sensitive touch interface, which makes it very effective to use.
+A typical iPad is also relatively expensive, however they are extremely robust, and also has a very sensitive touch interface, which makes it very effective to use.
 The price ranges from NOK 8.000 and upwards for the iPad Air.
 In general we do recommend iPad Pro (which starts as around NOK 12.000), however iPad Air will also work flawlessly in most scenarios.

 The hub costs around NOK 800.